TritonDataCenter/node-manta/docs/man/mget.md

   Authenticate as account (login name).

 `-H, --headers`
-  Print HTTP headers on stderr.
+  Additional HTTP headers to include.

 `-h, --help`
   Print a help message and exit.